Start Running

 Sample Workout: 2-mile warmup, 6 800-meter repeats at 4-minute pace with 400-meter recovery between each, 2-mile cool down.

 Recommended Experience: For a consistent runner used to regularly working out four to five times a week.
-The plan starts with a 10-mile long run and peaks at 44 to 47 miles a week with a 22-mile long run.
+The plan starts with a 10-This plan is for a new runner who is just getting back into exercise and peaks at 44 to 47 miles a week with a 22-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE